corda/CSDE-cordapp-template-kotlin/README.md

 - A UTXO example in package com.r3.developers.csdetemplate.utxoexample packages

-- Ability to configure the Members of the Local corda Network.
+- Ability to configure the Members of the Local Corda Network.

 Note, the CSDE is experimental, we may or may not release it as part of Corda 5.0, in part based on developer feedback using it.

-To find out how to use the CSDE please refer to the getting started section in the Corda 5 Beta 1.1 documentation at https://docs.r3.com/
+To find out how to use the CSDE please refer to the getting started section in the Corda 5 Beta 2 documentation at https://docs.r3.com/

 ## Chat app
-We had built a simple one to one chat app to demo some functionalities of the next gen Corda platform.
+We have built a simple one to one chat app to demo some functionalities of the next gen Corda platform.

 In this app you can:
 1. Create a new chat with a counterparty. `CreateNewChatFlow`